MM45/SABER-Jasmin/README.md

 \
 Here, `<test_binary_name>` is to be replaced with the name of the test's binary.\
 For speed tests, no shell script is included that executes all tests at once.\
-Instead, one can run them individually in a similar way as the functional correctness tests:\
+Instead, one can execute them individually in a similar way as the functional correctness tests:\
 \
 `make REGULARSABER/speed/<test_binary_name>`\
 \